rimantascode/fitness-ms4/README.md

 ### Testing on Devices

-Used Google Chrome, Opera, Mozilla Firefox browser to test the responsiveness, it flows well on any type of device.
+Used Google Chrome, Opera, Mozilla Firefox browser to test the responsiveness, for all sizes looks satisfing, but on Galxy fold does not look, it has to be looked in to it.

 ## Deployment